|

 alphabetizing spelling words, family members' names or a few

 favorite toys at home as a way of practicing.
+Help your child to

 feel confident for tests.
 Taking